 2.2.4.2 The procedure for the allocation of WIGOS IDs is under development, currently a station ID is allocation by a country’s Permanent Representative (PR), the WMO Secretary General (SG).

-The GSG Chair asked the Secretariat to follow-up and provide details to the GCW Experts on the definition and use of WIGOS ID for GCW stations, for inclusion in the GCW Best Practices Guide [action].
+The GSG Chair asked the Secretariat to follow-up and provide details to the GCW Experts on the definition and use of WIGOS ID for GCW stations, for inclusion in the GCW Best Practices Guide. [action]

 2.2.4.3 It was noted that the majority of proponents of stations for the CryoNet network are not Met Services.
 The CryoNet Team Lead requested that a resolution is proposed to ask NMHSs to provide support to their national organizations in contributing to the GCW Observing Network, with the implementation of recommended formatting of data and metadata, and allow their distribution in [near] real time, though the GTS/WIS (for data), and to OSCAR/Surface (for instrument/platform metadata).